 Course format and delivery options

 The ‘Building Cultural Competency’ course is delivered as a 1-day workshop.
 The format consists of discussion, peer learning, and practical activities.
 The programme is based on action-learning principles.
+The workshop can be delivered publicly, or in-house at your organisation's offices.
+To register your interest, please visit our partners at Wellington Uni-Professional.

 We have successfully run this workshop for the Ministry for Primary Industries, Auckland Transport and Immigration New Zealand.